DataDog/dd-trace-php/docs/getting_started.md

 #### Zend Framework 1 integration

-By default Zend Framework 1 is auto-instrumented by default, so you are not required to do anything.
+Zend Framework 1 is auto-instrumented by default, so you are not required to do anything.
 If you decided to disable auto-instrumentation, in order to enable the tracer in Zend Framework 1, [download the latest source code from the releases page](https://github.com/DataDog/dd-trace-php/releases).
 Extract the zip file and copy the `src/DDTrace` folder to your application's `library` folder.
 Then add the following to your `application/configs/application.ini` file.

 ```ini